dirigible-ai/dirigible-node/README.md

 });
 ```

+The initialization creates a workflow context that's automatically shared across all wrapped clients in your application.

 See the full list of supported parameters in the **Configuration options** section.

 ### 2. Wrap your AI clients